Related Content

 The swathe of alterations justifies this separate guide which summaries all of the changes to the timetable.

-As the national rail operator, ÖBB, is rolling the dice and is also using the December 14th timetable change as an opportunity to introduce a new category of train service to Austria - the InterRegio trains, which will be used on six routes that link multiple cities, towns and ski resorts.
+As the national rail operator, ÖBB, is rolling the dice and has also used the December 14th timetable change as an opportunity to introduce a new category of train service to Austria - the InterRegio trains, which is now being used on six routes that link multiple cities, towns and ski resorts.

-The German national rail operator, DB, is using the December 14th timetable update to make a swathe of changes to the national rail timetable.
+The German national rail operator, DB, has used the December 14th timetable update to make a swathe of changes to the national rail timetable.

 They have been captured on this guide